kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 * A markdown unordered list for the toc
 {:toc}

 A *fluid* is a substance that continually deforms or flows under an applied shear stress.
-Both liquids and gases fit this description and the word fluid is used to refer to either.
-What is the dividing line between a gas and a liquid if they are both fluids?
+Both liquids and gases fit this description and the word fluid refers to either.
+What differentiates a gas from a liquid if both are fluids?
 For this course, our working definition of a *liquid* is a fluid that is incompressible ([see below](#compressibility)) and a *gas* is a fluid that is compressible.
 Again, that is our working definition *for this course*.

 The sections below go through a number of physical properties that are commonly used to characterize fluids.